gumho/check-server/README.md

 ## Limitations

-- This application is configured to check server URLs every 5 seconds
+- This application is configured to check server URLs every 5 seconds to prevent rate-limiting.